 One of the hallmarks of a Charlotte Mason education is teaching children concepts using particularly engaging books.
-These books are called living books and bring a subject alive by heightening a child’s interest in the topic as they become enthralled by the storyline.
+These are called living books and bring a subject alive by heightening a child’s interest in the topic as they become enthralled by the storyline.
 As children read, they learn about the topic unconsciously.
-In this way, they retain more information as they can tether it to an exciting story.
+This way, they retain more information as they can tether it to an exciting story.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.

 - What is a Charlotte Mason Living Book?

 - The History of Charlotte Mason and Living Books

 - Where You Can Find a Charlotte Mason Book List for Homeschoolers

 A living book is a book that brings a topic to life.

 Instead of reading like a dry or dead book, a living book has vitality and evokes curiosity and interest in its reader.

 Living books are often written by people who: